godoyva/Unconflow-PINN/README.md

 # Unconflow-PINN
 University of Parma, Italy & Universitat Politènica de València, Spain

-Authors: Daniele Secci, Vanessa A. Godoy, J. Jaime Gómez-Hernández
+Authors: Daniele Secci, Vanessa A. Godoy and J. Jaime Gómez-Hernández

 # What is this repository for?
 Unconflow-PINN is a software for solving the unconfined aquifer transient flow problem by using PINN.